 (I hope this dear follower will not give up on that tricky chevron.
 After writing about and discovering that the chevron pattern is a perfect metaphor for life I think she made a great choice.)

-And now today, instead of worrying over Hannah’s infertility struggles, I’m just getting to work.
+And now today, instead of worrying over my daughter Hannah’s infertility struggles, I’m just getting to work.
 I’m making blankets and adding creativity into the world and loving the opportunity to share it with you all.
 Especially when the blankets I make turn out to be for some one else’s long awaited baby.
 Every stitch I work is turning out to be so much more than what I originally thought, and it is filling my brain with even more good thoughts and bringing me so much happiness.

 So thank you dear followers of the Daisy Farm for this joy I’m feeling.
 I love the scripture in Colossians 2:2 when Paul refers to hearts knit together in love, but for me and you, let’s substitute the word crocheted for knit.